vincentdkafka/CALC-AI/README.md

 ## 🚀 Features

-- 🔍 **Image Recognition**: Solve math problems from images using OCR (Optical Character Recognition).
 - 💬 **Natural Language Understanding**: Type questions like “What’s the derivative of x²?” and get instant answers.
 - 🧮 **Symbolic & Numeric Computation**: Handles both algebraic and numerical problems.
 - 📉 **Beautiful Output**: Uses MathJax to render math expressions in a clean, elegant way.
 - 🖌️ **Canvas Drawing Support**: Draw problems on a canvas, and it recognizes and solves them.
 - ⚡ **Real-Time Results**: Fast computation with responsive frontend interactions.
-- 🔁 **Multi-platform**: Runs on any modern browser and is easily extendable to mobile.

 ---